-ROCK (Ride On Center for Kids), a 501 (c)(3) nonprofit organization, provides equine-assisted activities and therapies to children, adults, and veterans with physical, cognitive and emotional disabilities.
+ROCK (Ride On Center for Kids), a 501 (c)(3) nonprofit organization, provides equine-assisted services to children, adults, and veterans with physical, cognitive and emotional challenges.

-ROCK participants range from 2 – 91 years old and see improvement in most aspects of their life; from muscle tone, strength, flexibility, and balance to cognitive, behavioral and emotional improvements.
+ROCK participants range in age from 2 to 90+ and see improvement in most aspects of their life — from muscle tone, strength, flexibility, and balance to cognitive, behavioral, communication and emotional improvements.

 Serving Central Texas since 1998, ROCK’s mission is to improve independence and life skills in partnership with the horse.
 Our center is located on 60+ acres in beautiful Georgetown, Texas.

-ROCK’s organizational vision is to be the trusted leader in equine-assisted activities through service, education and research.
-Serving an average of over 300 participants and their families every year, ROCK is recognized as a leader in hippotherapy and therapeutic riding research.
+ROCK’s organizational vision is to be the trusted leader in equine-assisted activities through service, research, and education.
+Serving an average of over 350 participants and their families every year, ROCK is recognized as a leader in equine-assisted services research.

 ROCK is a PATH Intl.
 Premiere Accredited Center.
 Our programs include physical therapy, speech therapy, therapeutic horsemanship, ROCK On Veterans, and equine-assisted learning programs for schools, juvenile programs, and individuals.